antonyanuraj/antonyanuraj.github.io/README.md

     Source: Etter, Andrew.
 Modern Technical Writing (p.
 16).

-- Appilications like Microsoft Word are only avaliable for Mac and Windows users and also requires users to purchase a license to use it.
+- Applications like Microsoft Word are only avaliable for Mac and Windows users and also requires users to purchase a license to use it.
 Markdown is a free, lightweight markup language that people can learn in a few minutes to create any documentation.

 ### Can I use a custom domain for my Github site?